anruoxi123/3D-Res-I/3D Res-I/README.md

 Use run_training.sh to train the detector.
 You can use 3in1 or 3in1Dropout net model by revising --model attribute.
 After training and test are done, use the ./evaluationScript/frocwrtdetpepchluna16.py to validate the epoch used for test.
 After that, collect all the 10 folds' prediction, use ./evaluationScript/noduleCADEvaluationLUNA16.py to get the FROC for all 10 folds.
 You can directly run noduleCADEvaluationLUNA16.py, and get the performance in the paper.

-The performances on each fold are follows£º
+The performances on each fold are follows:
+3D Res-I/evaluationScript/annotations/3D Res-I.csv